An Equation of State for Turbulence in the Gross-Pitaevskii model

-As shown in Fig.~\ref{fignk}(b), the injection of energy results in a cascade front propagating to higher momenta, until hitting the wavenumber $\kD$ at time $\approx\tD$~\footnote{In~\cite{Supplementary}, we derive an analytic expression for $\tD$ in terms of the cascade properties.}.
+\textit{Momentum distribution.} As shown in Fig.~\ref{fignk}(b), the injection of energy results in a cascade front propagating to higher momenta, until hitting the momentum $\kD$~\footnote{{For convenience, we refer to the wavenumber $\textbf{k}$ as momentum, even though formally the momentum is $\textbf{p}=\hbar \textbf{k}$.}} at a time $t\approx\tD$~\footnote{In End Matter~\cite{Supplementary}, we derive an analytic expression for $\tD$ in terms of the cascade properties.}.
 For $t\gtrsim\tD$, the system is in a steady state well described by a power law distribution for the mode occupation number: $N _k \propto k^{-\gamma}$ with $\gamma\approx3.5$.
-Here, $N_k$ is the mode occupation number for the states of momentum $k$, normalized as $\sum_{\boldsymbol{k}} N_k=N$ (in the language of WWT, $N_k$ is the waveaction spectrum); in the continuous limit, it is related to the momentum distribution $n(k)$ as $N_k=((2\pi)^3/V)n(k)$.
+Here, $N_k$ is the mode occupation number for the states of momentum $k$, normalized as $\sum_{\boldsymbol{k}} N_k=N$; in the continuous limit, it is related to the momentum distribution $n(k)$ as $N_k=((2\pi)^3/V)n(k)$.

-As the momentum $k_\xi\equiv1/\xi$ marks the typical momentum scale associated with interactions, we have that for $k\gg k_\xi$, our system is weakly nonlinear, with $4$-wave interactions between (bare) particles; our system can then be described by the theory of WWT~\cite{Zakharov:1992,Nazarenko:2011}.
-This theory predicts that, in the limit of weak nonlinearities, the momentum distribution of the direct energy cascade has the asymptotic isotropic form $n(k)\propto k^{-3}\ln^{-1/3}(k/k_0)$ where $k_0$ is the energy injection scale~\cite{Zhu:2023a}.
-At lower momenta ($k\lesssim k_\xi$) the particles interact more strongly, and the $4$-wave WWT description is not expected to work~\footnote{In the presence of a condensate, the proper quasiparticles to consider for $k\xi\lesssim1$ are the Bogoliubov phonons, for which the appropriate WWT description is a wave-kinetic equation with 3-wave interactions.
-In our simulations, a description in terms of an equilibrium-like condensate is meaningless since for our strong drives, the Bogoliubov approximation is invalid.}.